 On phase 0, the player with Liespreader in a pool can draw cards from a selected opponent's hand and place them in limbo without looking into them.
 The amount of cards to draw is equal to the liespreaders in a pool.
 Cards return from limbo to hand at the start of an opponent's turn.
 Truthseekers and Liespreaders cannot use their powers in the same turn.

 Cards temporarily removed from play by another card's special powers, but not discarded or sent to the Abyss or Void, are instead sent to Limbo.
 Cards in Limbo return to play at the end of their player's next turn.
 If an opponent puts a realm or champion into play that is currently in Limbo, the Rule of the Cosmos discards the card in Limbo when it returns to play.
 A champion sent to Limbo during combat loses all of his attachments.
 A champion sent to Limbo outside of combat retains his attachments.
+Battle in Limbo happens in the same way as in the battle area if the card's special powers do not state otherwise.
+Support cards can be added.

 Can be put to limbo on phase 5 to meditate.
 Goes back to the pool on phase 5 of the player's next turn.
 Meditation cannot start in the same turn meditation ended.